voxpupuli/puppet-augeasproviders/docs/index.md

 * [CHANGELOG](CHANGELOG.html) - list of changes in each version
 * [CONTRIBUTING](CONTRIBUTING.html) - information for would-be contributors
 * [Testing techniques](specs.html) - methods used to write provider tests
+* [Developing Puppet providers](development.html) - how to use the Augeasproviders API to develop Puppet providers

 _CSS is provided by Ryan Gray's [buttondown](https://github.com/ryangray/buttondown)._